Correct a Check

 To use a new check number, void and recreate the check.
 Do this when:

-The physical checks are no longer good and you need to start with the next check number.
+• Physical checks are no longer valid and you need to start with the next check number.

-You use pre-printed check stock that prevents you from re-using certain numbers.
+• Pre-printed check stock prevents you from re-using specific numbers.

 To use new check numbers, void and then delete the check, reset the starting number, and then recreate it.
 Do this when: